diogotcorreia/master-thesis/docs/content/ch02-background.typ

 This can be very flexible for attackers, as it allows more freedom over which properties can be controlled, such as in the example in @code:pp-enumerable, where properties from an object are set on a @dom element.
+The `innerHTML` property of a @dom element contains the HTML representation of its children, which can be updated by assigning it a string containing HTML @mdn-innerhtml.
 In this example, polluting `innerHTML` would lead to @xss, as the for-loop would iterate over that property as well.